190n/gnuplot-bitmap/README.md

                         plotted, no matter their grayscale value.
 0-255.

     -I:                 plot pixels above threshold instead of below.
-    -d:                 print a data file to stdout instead of plotting anything. outfile is not required, but may be used to send data to a file instead of stdout. each line is of the form 'x y'. y coordinates are negative.
+    -d:                 output a data file instead of plotting anything. outfile is not required; the default is stdout. each line is of the form 'x y'. y coordinates are negative.

     -h:                 display this help and exit.
 ```